The Southern Economy Relied Heavily On ____________.

 The King Cotton Economy: Dominance and Dependence

 The reliance on cotton, however, was a double-edged sword.
+This vulnerability fostered instability and created an economic system heavily reliant on external forces beyond Southern control.
 It created a system inherently vulnerable to fluctuations in global cotton prices and susceptible to natural disasters such as droughts or boll weevils infestations.
-This vulnerability fostered instability and created an economic system heavily reliant on external forces beyond Southern control.
 The prosperity derived from cotton was unevenly distributed, concentrating wealth in the hands of a relatively small planter elite and exacerbating the already existing social inequalities.

 The Peculiar Institution: Slavery and Agricultural Production

-The Southern economy's reliance on agriculture was inextricably linked to the institution of slavery.
+Let's talk about the Southern economy's reliance on agriculture was inextricably linked to the institution of slavery.
 The labor-intensive nature of cultivating cash crops like cotton, tobacco, and sugar created a massive demand for human labor.
 Enslaved Africans and African Americans were forced to work the fields, plantations, and processing facilities, becoming the backbone of the Southern agricultural economy.

 The Infrastructure of Agriculture: Transportation and Trade